-If you are interested in joining the crew in the Great Plains for 2014, please read the information below and on the application very carefully!
+Applications for the 2017 Virginia Tech Severe Storms Field Course are now available!
+If you are interested in joining the crew in the Great Plains for 2017, please read the information below and on the application very carefully!

 You will find the updated application and trip information in the attachment below.
-If you are considering applying for a position with the 2014 chase crew, please keep these things in mind:
+If you are considering applying for a position with the 2017 field crew, please keep these things in mind:

-a) This trip is NOT for everyone…only those with a true passion for severe thunderstorms and tornadoes should apply.
-It is a long and arduous journey, and if you are not committed to the study of severe storms, then you may well feel as if YOU should be “committed” by trip’s end!
+a) This trip is NOT for everyone…WE ARE LOOKING FOR APPLICANTS WITH A TRUE INTEREST IN SEVERE STORMS AND A DESIRE LEARN MORE ABOUT THEM.
+Thrill-seekers should look elsewhere.
+This trip represents a very long time on the road, and if you are not committed to the study of severe storms, then you may well feel as if YOU should be “committed” by trip’s end!

 b) Keep in mind the nature of the trip: it is an academic exercise…not a vacation.
 Every crew member will serve various duties on the trip, and full cooperation is not only desirable, it is mandatory.
 When entering a severe weather set-up, everyone must be “dialed in” for efficiency as well as for the safety of the entire crew.